sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 }
 ```

-This API allows you to make a transaction in different currency using the currency conversion ratio.
+This API lets you add transactions with a different currency using the currency conversion ratio.
 To support this feature, you need to have

-* disabled ERR_CURRENCY_CONVERSION_DISABLED` on the Billing Configuration page of InTouch Settings
+* disabled `ERR_CURRENCY_CONVERSION_DISABLED` on the Billing Configuration page of InTouch Settings
 * Added relevant currency conversion ratios in the back-end
 * the destination currency id.
 If no currency id is passed, the transaction gets converted to the org's base currency

-Through this API call, coupon or points to be issued or redeemed for the transaction will be as per the destination currency.
+The issual of points/coupon or redemption is calculated automatically as per the destination currency.

 ### Resource Information
 Parameter | Description